 A member of the New York State Broadcasters Hall of Fame and recipient of 11 prestigious Emmy awards for journalistic achievement, Marvin Scott has done it all.

-It was “Outstanding Entertainment Programming” that won him an Emmy in 2006 for his enlightening interview with the King of Comedy, Jerry Lewis.
-In addition to the seven wins, Scott has received more than 40 Emmy nominations.
+It was “Outstanding Entertainment Programming” that won him an Emmy in 2006 for his enlightening interview with the king of comedy, Jerry Lewis.
+In addition to the seven wins, Marvin has received more than 40 Emmy nominations.
 During visits to the Middle East, he interviewed Golda Meier, Yitzhak Rabin and Yasser Arafat, among others.
-In New York, he has covered every Mayor since John Lindsay.
+In New York, he has covered every mayor since John Lindsay.

 Associated Press Broadcasters awarded his reporting of the Three Mile Island nuclear plant accident, along with two AP honors for “Outstanding Interview.”
-The New Jersey Working Press Association presented him the “Terry Anderson Award for Professionalism in Journalism,” (the award named for the journalist held hostage in Lebanon).
-Scott’s work has been cited by the American Bar Association, Aviation Space Writers Association, New York’s Finest Foundation, and the Cops Foundation.
+The New Jersey Working Press Association presented him the “Terry Anderson Award for Professionalism in Journalism,” the award named for the journalist held hostage in Lebanon.
+Marvin’s work has been cited by the American Bar Association, Aviation Space Writers Association, New York’s Finest Foundation, and the Cops Foundation.

-A native of the Bronx, Scott has been installed in the “Bronx Walk of Fame, and the Bronx Jewish Hall of Fame.
+A native of the Bronx, Marvin has been installed in the Bronx Walk of Fame, and the Bronx Jewish Hall of Fame.
 He is a recipient of the Ellis Island Medal of Honor for Distinguished Americans.
-In 2001 he was inducted into the coveted Silver Circle of the NY Chapter of the National Academy of Television Arts and Sciences, and in 2017 he was inducted into the coveted Gold Circle.
+In 2001 he was inducted into the Silver Circle of the NY Chapter of the National Academy of Television Arts and Sciences, and in 2017 he was inducted into the coveted Gold Circle.